RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 What happens now if we want _full_ tokens, instead of _simple_ ones?
 Well, we have a corresponding ``inspectFull.rex`` utility program: it calls ``getFullToken`` instead of ``getSimpleToken``.
 Let us have a look at its output.
-Some tokens are the same as before, but some others have changed.
+Some tokens are the same as before, but some others have experienced some modifications.
 Let us focus on those:

     1   [1 1 1 1]: ''  (; B)
     2   [1 1 1 2]: 'i' (O 1)